National Assembly (Benin): Electoral system

 The 109 members of the National assembly are directly elected by the people in a party-list proportional representation system, with 24 multi-member constituencies that correspond to the departments of Benin.
 Parties select as many candidates as there are seats to be filled, and vacancies are filled by substitutes.
 They serve five-year terms, and the most recent election was in 2019.
 To be eligible to vote in Benin, a person must be at least 18 years old, a Beninese citizen, fully possess civil and political rights, and not be convicted of a crime that merits a punishment of three months in prison, in contempt of court, or have an undischarged bankruptcy.
 Each candidate for the Assembly must be at least 25 years of age, a resident of Benin for at least a year, and a Beninese citizen by birth or a naturalized immigrant who has resided in the country for at least ten years.
-Being convicted of electoral fraud or guardianship disqualifies a person from running.
+Being under guardianship disqualifies a person from running, as does being convicted of electoral fraud.